muratk5n/thirdwave/en/README.md

 ---

-Can latest UKR gain be used as basis for piece summit?
+Can latest UKR gains be used as basis for piece summit?
 Defenders can boast they are now negotiating from a "position of strength", RU has Donetsk, Crimea and a land bridge from Russia to both..
-Time to call this thing quits and turn on the gas tap?
+Maybe time to call this thing quits and turn on the gas tap.
 Or will the war continue throughout the winter?

 ---